Liudas97/Final-Project/README.md

 Project theme: Formule 1 statistical data analysis

-The main goal of the project is to find out who have the best performance during 20 years period (2003 - 2022)
+The main goal of the project is to find out who has the best performance during 20 years period (2003 - 2022)

-In this project we used to work with Python language, CSV files
+In this project, we used to work with Python language, CSV files

 ## Applied knowledge: